Proposal Submission Policy

-From: Cathy Potter – Associate Provost for Research and Jerry Mauck – Assistant Controller-Research Administration
+Approved by: Associate Provost for Research and Assistant Controller-Research Administration

-In order to provide the highest level of service and meet regulatory/institutional requirements the proposal submission policy is as follows.
+In order to provide the highest level of collaborative service the proposal submission policy is as follows.
 All processes are intended to enhance communication and improve efficiency:

-- The completed Proposal Review and Approval (PRA) form along with the administrative and budgetary components must be submitted to ORSP at least 5 business days prior to the submission deadline.
-The PRA form must be signed by the PI(s) and by the Chair/Dean (or their appropriate designee).
+- Draft Proposal Review and Approval (PRA) form along with the administrative and budgetary components must be submitted to ORSP at least 5 business days prior to the submission deadline.
 The signature of the Associate Provost for Research is required for waivers of indirect costs or university provided equipment matching funds.

-- The final proposal submission package (including the scientific narrative and final budget) must be received by ORSP at least 1 business day prior to the submission deadline.
-Submission of proposals received after this time can not be guaranteed and will require approval by the Associate Provost for Research.
-A completed PRA form (including all signatures noted above) is required for any submission.
+- The final proposal submission package (including the scientific narrative and final budget) must be received by ORSP by 8:00am, 3 business day prior to the submission deadline.
+Submission of proposals received after this time can not be guaranteed.
+A completed PRA form (including all approvals) is required for any submission.
 Proposals without a complete PRA will not be submitted by ORSP.

-For a word document version of this letter: Proposal Review (.doc)
+For a word document version of this policy: Proposal Submission Policy (.doc)